 Dr. Reed’s Credentials:

-I want to help you keep your teeth healthy at home with methods that are safe and work well.
-This mix uses ingredients that are proven to help your teeth repair themselves.
+I can share with you scientifically supported, DIY methods that allow your teeth to naturally repair themselves.
 The core principle behind this recipe is biomimicry—imitating the body’s natural processes.

-A 2013 study found that a calcium phosphate treatment can fix tooth enamel and might work even better than fluoride.
+Research conducted in 2013 proved that a calcium phosphate therapy can repair dental enamel and could be more effective than fluoride.
 This remineralizing toothpaste recipe applies that very science, using readily available, natural ingredients to harness your mouth’s natural healing power.

 How Remineralization Works: Can You Really Reverse Decay?

-A cavity isn’t formed overnight.
+A cavity is not formed overnight.
 It begins as a white spot lesion—a sign of demineralization where the enamel is weak but intact.
 The damage at this point is reversible.
-You can reverse early weakening, but you can’t fill in a hole naturally.
+You can reverse early weakening, but you cannot fill in a hole naturally.
 Once it has become a cavity it is a dentist to repair.

 This Remineralizing Toothpaste Recipe helps repair early tooth damage (those white spots) and stop them from becoming cavities.
-For it to work, you need to use it consistently—it’s a long-term solution, not a quick fix.
+It is essential to use it on a regular basis if you want it to be effective – this is a long-term method rather than an instant one.

 This dentist-formulated remineralizing toothpaste recipe is a synergy of specific ingredients chosen for their specific roles in oral health.
 Here’s the science behind each one.

-1. The Power of Bentonite Clay in Toothpaste
+1. The role of Bentonite Clay in toothpaste

-Xylitol isn’t just a natural sweetener; it’s a powerful dental therapeutic agent.
-Cavity-causing bacteria (S. mutans) consume xylitol but cannot metabolize it.
+Xylitol does not just sweeten products – it also fights tooth decay.
+It essentially keeps the bacteria that harm your teeth from multiplying.
 This basically starves the bad bacteria which prevents them to produce acid and clinging to your teeth.

 5. Clove Oil: For Gum Health & Sensitivity